-The structure of the Trading Standards Service is set out on page 2 of the Trading Standards Service Plan 2017-18.
+The structure of the Trading Standards Service is set out on page 2 of the Trading Standards Service Plan 2018-19.

-The Trading Standards Service currently reports, via the Assistant Director of Environment & Planning, David Collinson, to the Executive Director of Community and Environmental Services.
+The Trading Standards Service currently reports, via the Assistant Director of Planning & Economy, Tracy Jessop, to the Executive Director of Community and Environmental Services.

 The Executive Director of Community and Environmental Services, Tom McCabe, reports to the Communities Committee.
-The Chairman of the Committee is Councillor Mrs Margaret Dewsbury, Margaret.dewsbury@norfolk.gov.uk.
+The Chairman of the Committee is Councillor Mrs Margaret Dewsbury, margaret.dewsbury@norfolk.gov.uk.

 The Council has 84 elected Members.
-The current political makeup of the Council is: Conservative 42 council seats, Labour 14, UKIP 12, Liberal Democrat 10, Green Party 3, 2 non-aligned and 1 vacant.
+The current political make up of the Council is: Conservative 54 council seats, Labour 16, Liberal Democrat 11 and Independent 3.